VatD/MedApp/README.md

 ![LoginPage](/src/assets/img/readme/login.png)

 -  Login as one of the doctors.
 (Refer the doc linked at the end if you are a judge of the hackathon.)
--  You should then see the profile page that likes this:
+-  You should then see the profile page that looks likes this:

 ![ProfilePage](/src/assets/img/readme/profile.png)